ConsenSys/doc.pantheon/docs/Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md

 Minimum number of peers required before starting fast sync.
 Default is 5.

 !!! note
-    Synchronizing in FAST mode will cause methods trying to access old world-state data to return `null`
+    Synchronizing in FAST mode means historical world state data will be unavailable.
+Any methods attempting to access unavailable world state data will return `null`.